-While your PHP code is broken in the debugger, you can view the contents of local and global variables using DataTips, the Watch windows or the immediate window.
-You can also change values of the variables, or evaluate expressions.
+While your PHP code is broken in the debugger, you can see the contents of local and global variables using DataTips, Watch windows or Immediate window.
+You can also change the values of the variables, or evaluate expressions.

-To view a value using DataTip, simply hover the mouse over any variable in the editor.
+To see a value using DataTip, simply hover the mouse over any variable in the editor.

 While debugging, you can examine and evaluate variables and expressions using the Watch windows.
-It also allows expanding objects and arrays to see their members by clicking the
+They also allow to expand objects and array to see their members by clicking the

 > expansion indicator.

-Watch windows also allows you to edit the value of a variables in the current debugging session.
+The Watch windows also allow you to edit the value of a variable in the current debugging session.
 For instructions, see How to: Edit a Value in a Variable Window.